awsdocs/aws-powershell-user-guide/doc_source/pstools-getting-set-up-windows.md

 ## Enable Script Execution<a name="enable-script-execution"></a>

 To load the AWS Tools for PowerShell modules, you must enable PowerShell script execution\.
 To enable script execution, run the `Set-ExecutionPolicy` cmdlet to set a policy of `RemoteSigned`\.
-For more information about execution policies, see [About Execution Policies](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies) on the Microsoft Technet website\.
+For more information, see [About Execution Policies](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies) on the Microsoft Technet website\.

 **Note**
 This is a requirement only for computers that are running Windows\.
 The `ExecutionPolicy` security restriction is not present on other operating systems\.